cheng128/TopSense/README.md

 ---
 ## Step 3
 Use Simple English Wikipedia data to augment training data.
-Run these commands in data_preprocess directory.
+Run these commands under data_preprocess directory.
 ### 3-1 Preprocess Simple English Wikipedia data
 Fetch the first sentences in linked pages, collect sentences that are linked to the page
 #### Command